Introduction

 # encrypts the given secret using an Agent's X.509 certificate

-# output includes the symmetric key, initialization vector and encrypted string separated by spaces
+# output includes the encrypted symmetric key, initialization vector and encrypted secret separated by spaces

 # output is stored to the "new_var" variable (key/value pair) that is made available for later jobs in the workflow